Zengo Review 2026

 Frequently Asked Questions

-Zengo provides a recovery kit that exports your complete private key to a standard format.
+Zengo provides a recovery kit that exports the complete private key to a standard format.
 The company has publicly committed to open-sourcing all recovery tools if they ever close.
-I tested the export feature myself and successfully imported the key into MetaMask as a backup.
+The export feature allows users to import their key into wallets such as MetaMask as a backup.

 Yes, and arguably safer.
 The MPC technology splits your key so neither you nor Zengo hold the complete thing.
 A hacker would need to compromise both your phone and Zengo servers simultaneously.
 Kudelski Security audited this architecture in 2023 and found no critical vulnerabilities.

-Recovery requires three factors: your registered email, an encrypted backup stored in iCloud or Google Drive, and a 3D biometric face scan matching the one you created during setup.
+Recovery requires three factors: a registered email, an encrypted backup stored in iCloud or Google Drive, and a 3D biometric face scan matching the one created during setup.
 All three must verify before access is restored.
-In my testing, full recovery took under three minutes.
+Full recovery typically completes in under three minutes.

 No. Zengo uses 3D face mapping through Apple Face ID or Android equivalent technology, not simple photo matching.
-I tested this by trying to authenticate with a high-resolution photo of myself - it failed immediately.
-The system requires actual depth data from your face.
+The system requires actual depth data and rejects flat images immediately.
+A two-dimensional photo of any quality cannot authenticate successfully.

 MPC stands for Multi-Party Computation.
 Your private key gets mathematically split into two shares during creation - one stays on your device, one on Zengo servers.
 Neither share works alone.
 This eliminates seed phrase risk while maintaining true self-custody of your assets.